ShweataNHegde/snh_blog_site/src/episode/why-do-birds-fly-in-groups.md

 audio: "/assets/audio/iaw_s1_e3.mp3"
 ---

-Utsuka and Jigyasa, on their recent trip to the zoo🐯 wondered why tigers have stripes. 🤔 We’re sure you must have had that question, too!
-Listen to this portfolio as they explore why!🐅
+Have you ever looked up at the sky and wondered why some birds fly in groups?
+Join Utsuka and Jigyasa to find the reasons why.

-👨‍🔬In the Ask A Scientist segment, they both talk to [Mihir Trivedi](https://​jigyasa​-csir​.in/​c​c​m​b​/​t​2​-​m​3​/​m​o​d​u​l​e​/​c​o​n​t​e​n​t.pdf), a wildlife biologist, to know the purpose of these stripes in the wild.
-He also talks about his life as a biologist in the wild!🐾
+In the Ask A Scientist segment, they both talk to Dr. Vishwesha Guttal (https://teelabiisc.wordpress.com/), a theoretical ecologist, to know why some animals group whereas others don’t.
+He also talks about how researchers use maths and computers to study grouping and other behaviours.

-To get instant updates on all the upcoming episodes of IndiaAsksWhy, follow IndiaBioscience on Spotify, Google Podcasts and Apple Podcasts.

-You can send your questions to Utsuka and Jigyasa at [indiaaskswhy@gmail.com](indiaaskswhy@​gmail.​com), or join their Telegram group for updates and fun science discussions.

-Join Utsuka and Jigyasa as India becomes more curious, one question at a time!